argentsea/docfx/tutorials/quickstart1.md

 Note that the property name *does not* need to match the parameter or column name.
 It is not uncommon for database naming conventions to differ from .NET property naming conventions.

 > [!WARNING]
 > ArgentSea assumes consistent naming in your data parameters and results.
-A project with consistently inconsistent parameters or column names will find the ArgentSea Mapper of little practical use.
+A project with “consistently inconsistent” parameters or column names will find the ArgentSea Mapper of little practical use.

 ## 5. Call a Stored Procedure or Function